 Companies were required to provide the number of vehicles lost or stolen as well as how many vehicles in their fleet were decommissioned (for maintenance or vehicle upgrades).
-The following graph shows the number of vehicles reported to have been removed from the fleet over the pilot period.
+Figure 11 shows the number of vehicles reported to have been removed from the fleet over the pilot period.

-Figure 12 Vehicles removed from fleet
+Figure 11 Vehicles removed from fleet as reported by dockless companies

 In addition to the data reported from the companies DDOT conducted a field audit in late July to inspect the quality and safety of the vehicles.
-Of the 181 inspections, the majority (81%) of the vehicles inspected were not missing parts.
-Of those that were, the majority of the defects were rear light/reflector (8%), handlebar grips (6%), or rear fenders (5%).
-Most concerning of the three is the rear light or reflector because that is a critical safety feature.
-Failure to upkeep or replace them can be dangerous.
+Of the 181 inspections, the majority (81 percent) of the vehicles inspected were not missing parts.
+Of those that were, the majority of the defects were rear light/reflector (8 percent), handlebar grips (6 percent), or rear fenders (5 percent).
+Failure to maintain the rear light/reflector is a critical maintenance concern as this is a key safety feature.

-Other important findings include tire inflation, where only 68% of bikes had appropriately inflated tires.
-Under-inflated tires can make them more prone to puncturing, creates a less stable platform for riding, and forces users to exert more energy during trips.
-Brakes were found to be in full working order in 91% of inspections.
-Dockless companies currently report on the types of maintenance repairs they conduct each month over the course of the demonstration (Figure 13).
+Other important findings include tire inflation, where only 68 percent of bikes had appropriately inflated tires.
+Under-inflated tires can make them more prone to puncturing, create a less stable platform for riding, and force users to exert more energy during trips.
+Only seven of the 181 audited vehicles were found to have deficient brakes.
+Dockless companies reported on the types of maintenance repairs they conducted each month over the course of the demonstration (Figure 12).
 This information complements the field audit and illustrates the types of repairs that are performed to maintain vehicle fleets.

-Figure 13 Number of repairs conducted by companies over the demonstration period by type
+Figure 12 Number of repairs conducted by all companies over the demonstration period by type of repair.